tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

 ![multi output tx](Images/multi-output-tx.png)

-See if the students can point out the output that has their bitcoins in it.
+See if students can indicate which output contains their bitcoins.

-Point out the outputs on the right that correspond to the student wallets (they are the bubbles with the `0.001 BTC` sent).
+Now, indicate which outputs on the right correspond to the student wallets (they are the bubbles with the `0.001 BTC` sent).

 Ask the students: